meretja/MasterThesis/README.md

-# Master Thesis Code
+# Master Thesis Code & Sample Data
-Python Code related to the Master thesis on "Sentiment-Driven Behaviour of Retail Investors"
+This repository comprises the Python code related to the Master thesis on "Sentiment-Driven Behaviour of Retail Investors" as well as exemplary data sets utilised in the study.

 Submitted: August 2023